ahamdan3602/ahamdan3602/README.md

 I'm a passionate computer science student at the University of Western Ontario, who loves learning about technology and building exciting and scalable applications!
 I have experience working with various programming languages and technologies in multiple domains such as frontend, backend, and full-stack.

-- 🔭 Prev SDE @ BMO, SJHC
+- 🔭 Prev SDE Intern @ BMO, SJHC

 - 💨  CS @ UWO